-- 1. You cannot commend or condemn members of the site staff (Moderators, Administrators, Issues Editors, II Mentors etc.) for actions taken as part of their role.
+- 1. You cannot commend or condemn members of the site staff (Moderators, Administrators, Issues Editors, Roleplay Mentors etc.) for actions taken as part of their role.

 - 2. Proposals must contain a unique and relevant argument.

 - (a) Don't plagiarise - that will get you expelled from the WA.

 - (b) Don't duplicate.
 Nations that have already been Commended/Condemned for a certain set of actions can't be Commended or Condemned again for that set of actions.
 Equally, Liberations cannot duplicate any existing ones for that region.

 - (c) Don't use proposals to raise issues that should be dealt with elsewhere, such as rules violations and technical suggestions.